-- c) for shadow judging refer to rule 12.17. - d) for sit-in assessments refer to rule 12.17 - e) for theory examination refer to rule 12.24.1 - f) for practical examination refer to rule 12.11 - g) for riding requirement for D level and above refer to rule 12.9 - h) any variation/exception to the riding requirement is to be referred to the EADJC by the SDA for consideration where each submission will be assessed on a case-by-case basis - judges upgrading between F and C candidates are required to judge 5 Official EA competitions, at their current level.
+- a) for seminar requirements refer to rule 12.18 - b) for shadow judging refer to rule 12.17. - c) for sit-in assessments refer to rule 12.17 - d) for theory examination refer to rule 12.24.1 - e) for practical examination refer to rule 12.11 - f) for riding requirement for D level and above refer to rule 12.11 - g) any variation/exception to the riding requirement is to be referred to the EADJC by the SDA for consideration where each submission will be assessed on a case-by-case basis - h) judges upgrading between F and C candidates are required to judge 5 Official EA competitions, at their current level - this does not include Eventing Dressage.
 The minimum number of horses to be judged overall is 24 horses.
-This judging must be completed BEFORE commencing any of the pre requisites to upgrade - j) judges upgrading to B candidates are required to judge for a minimum of 1 year at C level, judge 6 Official EA competitions, at their highest level (i.e. Advanced).
+This judging must be completed BEFORE commencing any of the prerequisites to upgrade

+- i) judges upgrading to B candidates are required to judge for a minimum of 1 year at C level, judge 6 Official EA competitions, at their highest level (i.e. Advanced) - this does not include Eventing Dressage.
 The minimum number of horses to be judged overall is 18 horses.
-This judging must be completed BEFORE commencing any of the pre requisites to upgrade - k) judges upgrading to A candidates are required to judge for a minimum of 1 year at B level, judge 6 Official EA competitions, at their highest level (i.e. Inter I).
+This judging must be completed BEFORE commencing any of the pre-requisites to upgrade - judges upgrading to A candidates are required to judge for a minimum of 1 year at B level, judge 6 i) Official EA competitions, at their highest level (i.e. Inter I).
 The minimum number of horses to be judged overall is 18 horses.
-This judging must be completed BEFORE commencing any of the pre requisites to upgrade - I) EADJC may invite suitably experienced retired FEI judges to be an examining judge for A and B exams providing they are a current A level judge and a Judge Educator
+This judging must be completed BEFORE commencing any of the pre-requisites to upgrade - k) EADJC may invite suitably experienced retired FEI judges to be an examining judge for A and B exams providing they are a current A level judge and a Judge Educator I) - judges upgrading to A are required to also undertake the following: - attend a Freestyle workshop; and - shadow judge at least one Medium Tour or GP freestyle with an overall total of at least 8 horses